resulknad/eth-advanced-communication-networks/README.md

 ## Additional Traffic Detection

-Switches will drop any packets for which no explicit path is installed, this includes any flows from the additional traffic because they are not known beforehand.
+Switches drop all packets for which no explicit paths are installed.
+This includes any flows from the additional traffic because they are not known beforehand.

 If detection of additional traffic is enabled, the switch will detect UDP packets on ports above 60000 and send them to the controller.
-The controller then solves an MCF problem on the residual capacity graph using all known additional traffic flows and link failures.
+The controller then solves an MCF problem on an approximate residual capacity graph (see section below) using all known additional traffic flows and link failures.
-The same as with the base traffic, solutions are converted into paths and installed on the switches.
+As with the base traffic, solutions are converted into paths and installed on the switches.

-As soon as the paths are installed, the corresponding additional traffic packets are treated as regular traffic and forwarded according to the installed MPLS headers.
+As soon as the paths are installed, the corresponding additional traffic packets are treated like any other traffic, i.e., the ingress switch adds the installed MPLS header stack and the packet is forwarded according to these labels.

 Any packets arriving in the interval between the controller receiving the first packet and the new paths being installed are also sent to the controller.
-The controller can additionally directly forward them using the appropriate MPLS headers so that they don't get lost.
+The controller can optionally add the appropriate MPLS headers in the control plane and send the packet back to the switch such that they are not lost.

 ### Calculation of Paths